azarSarikhani/github-custom-action/.github/actions/error-annotator/READDME.md

 ## **Requirements**

 - @actions/core is required to have been either present in the repo or to have been installed on the runner.
-It could be installed in either using
+It could be installed in either, using

 ```bash
 	npm install @actions/core